rust-lang/rust/text/0000-conservative-impl-trait.md

 The design as choosen in this RFC lies somewhat in between those two, since it allows OIBITs to leak through, and allows specialization to "see" the full type being returned.
-That is, `@Trait` does not attempt to be a "tightly sealed" abstraction boundary.
+That is, `impl Trait` does not attempt to be a "tightly sealed" abstraction boundary.
 The rationale for this design is a mixture of pragmatics and principles.